Glued To My Crafts

 SKIP THE FLUFF AND PRINT THE DIRECTIONS

-Looking for a fun and easy kids craft idea?
+Are you looking for a fun and easy kids craft idea?
+Then you are in the right place right now.
 Check out this paper plate cookie craft!
 It’s perfect for all ages, and requires minimal supplies.

 Paper Plate Chocolate Chip Cookie